 If you are looking for some ideas on how to celebrate Valentine’s Day as a family here is what we will be doing this year:

 I always encourage my children doing lots of valentines crafts.
 Home made Valentines cards are so much fun to make.
-Crafts don’t have to be expensive.
+Crafts don’t have to be expensive and there are so many valentines crafts for preschoolers to get involved with too.
 There are specialised craft shops like Baker Ross who always have a wide variety of Valentines crafts or you purchase.
 However you can use every day items to create fun valentines art.
 Make a wand with a straw and and cut out heart on the top.
 Make some cut out heart shaped bunting, use some paper plates to create heart wreaths.
 There are so many amazing ideas on Pinterest so definitely worth checking out.

 Decorate your home